exercism/javascript/exercises/concept/ozans-playlist/.docs/hints.md

 ## 5. List unique artists

+- There are [a few different ways][mdn-set-iteration] to iterate over a set.
 - There is a [built-in method][mdn-string-split] for dividing a string into substrings.
 - Refer back to the [array destructuring concept][concept-array-destructuring] to recap how to skip an element when destructuring an array.